--q Quiet diff.
-Display only the header, and don't even display that when the file revisions' contents and types are identical. -dflag Runs the diff routine with one of a subset of the standard UNIX diff flags.
-See the Usage Notes below for a listing of these flags. -b branchname fromfile[rev] Use a branch specification to diff files in two branched codelines.
-The files that are compared can be limited by file patterns in either fromfile or tofile. -t Diff the file revisions even if the file(s) are not of type text. g-opts See the Global Options section.
+-ď Quiet diff.
+Display only the header, and don't even display that when the file revisions' contents and types are identical. -dflags Runs the diff routine with one of a subset of the standard UNIX diff flags.
+See the Usage Notes below for a listing of these flags. -b branchname fromfile[rev] tofile[rev] Use a branch specification to diff files in two branched codelines.
+The files that are compared can be limited by file patterns in either fromfile or tofile . -t Diff the file revisions even if the file(s) are not of type text. g-opts See the Global Options section.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required Yes No read access necessary for both file revisions
+Can File Arguments Use Can File Arguments Use Minimal Access Level Revision Specifier?
+Revision Range?
+Required Yes No read access necessary for both file revisions